mlglegobloxer/vm-translator/README.md

 # VM Translator

-My implementation of the vm-translator from the NAND to Tetris course on corsera
+My implementation of the vm-translator from the NAND to Tetris course on coursera

 Usage: